 Three separate sets of demands for invalidation of our two vitamin regimen patents, involving several companies, have been filed with the Japanese Patent Office (JPO).
-In February 2017, the Japan Intellectual Property High Court confirmed the decisions of the JPO upholding the validity of both our vitamin regime patents in the challenge initiated by Sawai Pharmaceutical Co., Ltd. and joined by three other companies.
+In February 2017, the Japan Intellectual Property High Court confirmed the decisions of the JPO upholding the validity of both our Japanese vitamin regimen patents in the challenge initiated by Sawai Pharmaceutical Co., Ltd. and joined by three other companies.
 This decision is now final.
-In May 2017, the JPO resumed one of the two remaining sets of demands, brought by Nipro Corporation (Nipro).
-A decision from the JPO on the Nipro demand for invalidation is expected mid-2018.
-The other set of demands, brought by Hospira USA and Hospira Inc., remains suspended.
+In May 2017, the JPO resumed one of the two remaining sets of demands, brought by Nipro Corporation (Nipro) and in July 2018, the JPO issued written decisions dismissing Nipro's invalidation demands.
+Nipro filed an appeal and we anticipate decisions by the Japan Intellectual Property High Court in the third quarter of 2019.
+The other set of demands, brought by Hospira, that were previously suspended resumed in August 2018; we anticipate decisions by the JPO in the second quarter of 2019.
 If upheld through all challenges, these patents provide intellectual property protection for Alimta until June 2021.
 Notwithstanding our patents, generic versions of Alimta were approved in Japan starting in February 2016.
 We do not currently anticipate that generic versions of Alimta will proceed to pricing approval.